Srihari2222/Crop-Yield-Predictor/cyp-frontend-REACT/README.md

 #
 ### Final lines
 Now after creating all the components, you can connect the react frontend to your flask backend.
 In SubmitModal.js file I used axious to send a post request to the backend server where I passed all the values and mentioned the content-type.
 Then after getting a response from the server I displayed the respective predicted yield.
 #
+### Ready for production build.
+After creating the frontend, we need to deploy it on a hosting platform.
+I used netlify to host this without any cost.
+First you need to run `npm run build` to get a build folder which is then uploaded on the netlify.
+#
 ### Conclusion
 I created this frontend which is user-friendly and intuitive.
 The main feature is that I auto-save the changes made by the user save them in the localStorage in the browser.